caderek/arrows/packages/multimethod/README.md

 extendedGreet(new Enemy()) // -> 'Goodbye!'
 ```

-Case method with caseValue and correspondingValue as functions:
+Method with caseValue and correspondingValue as functions:

 ```javascript
 class Car {